itaymendel/vscode-bit/README.md

 - bit.json properties tooltips and hints.
 - jump to component definition.
 - bit create command from a mark function in the editor.
-- command for automatic dependencies in bit.json
+- command for automatic dependencies in bit.json.
+- autocompletions for properties in bit.json file.

 **Enjoy!**